Do minor interactions trigger star formation in galaxy pairs?: DATA AND METHOD OF ANALYSIS

 The Sloan Digital Sky Survey (SDSS) is a multi-band imaging and spectroscopic redshift survey with a 2.5 m telescope at Apache Point Observatory in New Mexico.
 The technical details of the SDSS telescope is described in \citep{gunn06} and a description of the SDSS photometric camera can be found in \citep{gunn98}.
 The selection algorithm for the SDSS Main galaxy sample is discussed in \citep{strauss02} and a technical summary of the survey is provided in \citep{york00}.

 We use the sixteenth data release (DR16) of the SDSS to identify the galaxy pairs in the nearby universe.
 We use the structured query language (SQL) to download the spectroscopic and photometric information of galaxies in DR16 \citep{ahumada20} from the SDSS CasJobs \footnote{https://skyserver.sdss.org/casjobs/}.
 We select a contiguous region of the sky that spans $135^{\circ} \leq \alpha \leq 225^{\circ}$ and $0^{\circ} \leq \delta \leq 60^{\circ}$ in equatorial co-ordinates.
-We consider all the galaxies with $r$ band apparent magnitudes $m_r \leq 17.77 $ and construct three volume limited samples by restricting the $r$ band absolute magnitude to $M_r \leq -19$, $M_r \leq -20$ and $M_r \leq -21$.
+We consider all the galaxies with $r$ band Petrosian magnitudes $m_r \leq 17.77 $ and construct three volume limited samples by restricting the $r$ band absolute magnitude to $M_r \leq -19$, $M_r \leq -20$ and $M_r \leq -21$.
 The details of these samples are provided in the \autoref{tab1}.
+The three magnitude bins are not independent of each other.
+We also tried to construct pair samples using independent magnitude bins.
+However this drastically reduces the number of available minor pairs.
+The primary motivation behind the choice of these magnitude bins is to investigate if there are any luminosity dependence of the outcomes of minor interactions.